Pontus Åberg: Ottawa Senators

 Åberg collected 2 goals and 9 assists for 11 points through 17 games with Belleville.
-Unable to earn a recall to Ottawa, on 6 December 2021, he was placed on unconditional waivers in order to mutually terminate the remainder of his contract with the Senators.
+Unable to earn a recall to Ottawa, on 6 December 2021, he was placed on unconditional waivers to mutually terminate the remainder of his contract with the Senators.

 Return to Europe

 Åberg as a free agent from the Senators immediately opted to return to his native Sweden, signing for the remainder of the season with Timrå IK of the SHL on 7 December 2021.

-After helping the club avoid relegation, Åberg left Timrå in the off-season and initially joined Czech club, BK Mladá Boleslav of the Czech Extraliga (ELH) on 15 June 2022.
-In the following 2022–23 season, Åberg registered 3 goals and 13 points through 26 games before opting to conclude his contract in order to continue his journeyman career, in joining Swiss club, SC Rapperswil-Jona Lakers of the NL, for the remainder of the season on 10 December 2022.
+After helping the club avoid relegation, Åberg left Timrå in the off-season and initially joined the Czech club, BK Mladá Boleslav of the Czech Extraliga (ELH) on 15 June 2022.
+In the following 2022–23 season, Åberg registered 3 goals and 13 points through 26 games before opting to conclude his contract to continue his journeyman career, in joining Swiss club, SC Rapperswil-Jona Lakers of the National League (NL), for the remainder of the season on 10 December 2022.

+Åberg having left Switzerland after his contract, opted to return to the KHL, by agreeing to a one-year contract with Kazakh-based club, Barys Astana for the 2023–24 season on 1 July 2023.

+After a lone season with Barys, Åberg returned for a second tenure with his previous club, SC Rapperswil-Jona Lakers, in agreeing to an option two-year contract on 15 July 2024.

+On 21 January 2025, Åberg agreed to be released from his contract with the Lakers, as the team's excess of import players meant that he had trouble getting into the lineup.
+He was immediately signed by rival National League club EHC Kloten.